 \subsection{Problem Description}

 We are provided with the data collected by Volvo Cars Corporation.
-This dataset consists of the information about the ego vehicle and its surroundings such as detected objects, information about the road, etc. We focus on generating realistic scenario trajectories, in particular, the cut-in trajectories for a specific tracked vehicle, and their analysis in the context of exploratory data analysis.
+This dataset consists of information about the ego vehicle and its surroundings such as detected objects, road conditions, etc. We focus on generating realistic scenario trajectories, in particular, the cut-in trajectories for a specific tracked vehicle, and their analysis in the context of exploratory data analysis.
 To describe a trajectory, we consider two features: the relative lateral and longitude positions of the vehicle with respect to the ego vehicle.

 To generate and analyze trajectories, our framework performs the following steps.